noizhardware/electronics-app-notes/nhan002_headphones_driver/nhan002.md

 For stereo headphones, use 2 separated copies.
 Use opa4134, quad version of the 2134

+The `non-bus` resistor is to be used when you have a single source coming in.
+If the source is a bus, each element of the bus should have their own 100k summing resistor.

 ## Other ideas:
 <img src="img/ysr-v00.png" alt="ysr-v00" width="80%"/>
 Adapted version from Yousynth.
 At the core of kiku_00